-All final drafts of papers written outside of class must be submitted to turnitin.com within 24 hours of its due date.
-For example, a paper due on Monday at 3:00 must be submitted to turnitin.com by 3:00 on Tuesday.
+All final drafts of papers written outside of class must be submitted to turnitin.com by midnight of the day it is due.
+For example, a paper due on Tuesday at 3:00 must be submitted to turnitin.com by midnight of that day.
 Papers submitted after this deadline will be dropped one full letter grade.